La Bayadère: Sergei Vikharev's production

-Welch's version was the first full production of La Bayadère to be staged in Australia, by The Australian Ballet in 2014, with Leanne Stojmenov as Nikiya, Kevin Jackson as Solor and Laura Tong as Gamzatti.
-Reviewer Michaela Marshall notes particularly the performance of the corps de ballet in the Kingdom of the Shades scene which is danced in the traditional short white tutus.

 Other productions

-Among other notable productions is Vladimir Malakhov's staging of La Bayadère for Vienna State Opera in 1999 and for Staatsballett Berlin in 2002.
+Among other notable productions is Vladimir Malakhov's staging of La Bayadère for Vienna State Opera in 1999, for Staatsballett Berlin in 2002, and for Hong Kong Ballet in 2023.

 Ekaterina Vazem on the first production of 'La Bayadère'

 Here is an account by Ekaterina Vazem, Soloist of His Imperial Majesty and Prima Ballerina of the St. Petersburg Imperial Theatres, on the first production of La Bayadère.